Myths About Stem Cell Donation

 Myth: I come from a large family, so if I ever need a stem cell transplant, I should have no problem finding a match within my family.

 Fact: The requirements for finding a match are so precise that fewer than 25% of those in need can receive a transplant from someone in their own family.
-That is why we maintain the OneMatch Stem Cell and Marrow Network - a network of Canadians who are ready to donate to any patient in need.
+That is why we maintain the Canadian Blood Services Stem Cell Registry - a registry of Canadians who are ready to donate to any patient in need.